xxsc0529/genai-toolbox/docs/en/samples/bigquery/local_quickstart.md

     curl -O https://storage.googleapis.com/genai-toolbox/v0.4.0/$OS/toolbox
     ```
     <!-- {x-release-please-end} -->

-    2. Make the binary executable:
+1. Make the binary executable:

     ```bash
     chmod +x toolbox
     ```

-3. Write the following into a `tools.yaml` file.
-The `project` in the `sources` section will use the `GOOGLE_CLOUD_PROJECT` environment variable you set earlier.
-You must replace the `YOUR_DATASET_NAME` placeholder in the SQL `statement` fields with your actual BigQuery dataset name (e.g., the value of `$BQ_DATASET_NAME` from Step 1).
+1. Write the following into a `tools.yaml` file.
+You must replace the `YOUR_PROJECT_ID` and `YOUR_DATASET_NAME` placeholder in the config with your actual BigQuery project and dataset name.
+The `location` field is optional; if not specified, it defaults to 'us'.
 The table name `hotels` is used directly in the statements.

     {{< notice tip >}}
  Authentication with BigQuery is handled via Application Default Credentials (ADC).
 Ensure you have run `gcloud auth application-default login`.
-Avoid hardcoding secrets.
     {{< /notice >}}

     ```yaml